How to budget with irregular income: 8 practical steps

 • Willingness to track, review, and adjust

 2.1.
-Step 1: Understand Your Income Patterns
+Step 1: Understand your income patterns

 To budget effectively, begin by examining your income sources and patterns.
 Follow these steps: